OSHA 10 Certification Online Free? 2026 Truth & Options

 How Much Does a Real OSHA 10 Course Cost?

 Legitimate online OSHA 10 courses are quite affordable.
 You can expect to pay between $60 and $80 on average for an authorized online course.
-Planning a path into HVAC?
-See how long it takes to get your HVAC certification.
 This fee includes access to all the training modules and your official OSHA 10 card.

 In person classes are more expensive, often costing between $200 and $250 per person to cover instructor time and facility costs.